Stieneee/wrt-link/README.md

 ## Installing

-Ideally installation should occur via a startup script saved in the router's administraiton settings.
+Ideally installation should occur via a startup script saved in the router's administration settings.
 For testing purposes the script can be deployed on the router manually.
-A full example will be made avalable in the future.
+A full example will be made available in the future.

 ### Manual Setup Example

 SSH into your router and run the following commands.
-Generating a new rsa key and user accout on the remote server to be used by the script is advised.
+Generating a new rsa key and user account on the remote server to be used by the script is advised.

 Alternatively scp could be used to retrieve the file securely from the ssh server.